SinixND/roguelike/README.md

 ## Design guide
 ### Struct/Class general
 - Struct: POD
-- Getter / Setter only when needed
 - Only private member variables: name_

 ### Functions
 - namespace: domain/related functions (interclass, non-class)
-- Class: member if private member needed (class internal behaviour), free if no private member needed (eg. getter/setter)
+- Class: member if private member needed (class internal behaviour), free if no private member needed (can work with existing interface)
+- Task: Find most concise interface (as small as possible, as big as needed)!!!
+    - When creating a member function: can it make use of a more "atomic" member function and therefore be made NMNF?
 - For readability only: no new file, but forward declare